-Despite significant snow, the Grand Duke, Grand Duchess, other members of the Royal Family, the Prime Minister all turned out to the launch of the new tram, a funicular train and the opening of two new train stops in Pfaffenthal and Howald.
+Despite significant snow, the Grand Duke, Grand Duchess, other members of the Royal Family, and the Prime Minister all turned out to the launch of the new tram.
+The addition includes a funicular train and the opening of two new train stops in Pfaffenthal and Howald.

-Attending the ceremonies, Prime Minister Xavier Bettel told Luxemburger Wort that “it is an important moment during which we inaugurate a new concept of mobility that brings together the train, the tram, the car, the bike and the pedestrians and which improves mobility in Luxembourg and in the country”.
+Attending the ceremonies, Prime Minister Xavier Bettel told Luxemburger Wort that “it is an important moment during which we inaugurate a new concept of mobility that brings together the train, the tram, the car, the bike, and the pedestrians and which improves mobility in Luxembourg and in the country”.

-For more information, please visit https://luxtimes.lu/luxembourg/784-the-tram-is-up-and-running
+For more information, please visit https://luxtimes.lu/luxembourg/784-the-tram-is-up-and-running.